artintelclass/interactive-project-manaspant/README.md

 A challenge for me was to connect the snake game to wekinator.
 Since I have not done Java before, it took me some time to figure out where to edit the code to connect it to Wekinator.
 Then, I added some outputs in the code for the 4 different directions.
 Another huge challenge was to get the gestures to work.
 I still havent been able to find the perfect solution.
 I think it is a shortcoming of Leap Motion.
 Change in hand size affects the recognition of the gesture.
 This might be a problem if someone with a significantly different hand size comes to play the game.

 One of the first gestures I used were based on very different hand positions.
 Some of the examples can be found in these videos( [1](https://youtu.be/OlMT8GM6H2c), [2](https://youtu.be/ffHN9aNQ6fU)).
 After user testing I was told that these gestures were very inconvenient.
 The hand was being made to make awkward positions that were very counterintuitive to the directions of the game.
+This was the old input [gesture](https://youtu.be/zVX7ZaPZNoM).

 Because of this I also tried other input like the webcam.
 I thought of using the facetracker to track the movement of the face and change the snakes direction based on that.
-This was my old input [gesture](https://youtu.be/zVX7ZaPZNoM).

 I changed that to some face gestures using my web cam.
 On some user testing I realized that these were very inconvenient.
 So on Yuxin's recommendation I changed my gestures to finger based now.
 Something like [this](https://youtu.be/R84GqbQZ0y0) and [this](https://youtu.be/RMiDuGbTjXk).